-Disclaimer: I’m not a big fan of resumes, CVs, cover letters or other traditional documents, because they often feel inauthentic and contrived.
+Disclaimer: I’m not a big fan of resumes, CVs, cover letters or other traditional documents, because they feel inauthentic and contrived.
 So take the following with a grain of salt, because it doesn’t necessarily mean much.
 In the education world, there is a lot of BS to sift through.
-What’s important to me isn’t the “qualifications” I listed.
-What is important is that I’m able to help you solve problems, to give you tools that actually help your child.
-If my work doesn’t help you, my site is a waste of your time, and that’s the opposite of my intention.
+What’s important to me isn’t the “qualifications” people list.
+What is important is that someone can help solve problems, and actually help a child.
 Having said that, feel free to peruse the following if you find it useful. -Seth

 I’m Seth Perler, an Executive Function Coach and Consultant with extensive experience addressing extraordinarily diverse learning needs.
-This includes:
+My experience includes:

-- Teaching a diverse range of Gifted and Twice Exceptional (2E) students in charter schools for 8 years.
+- Teaching Gifted and Twice Exceptional (2E) students for 8 years.

-- Teaching students with ADD, ADHD, Dyslexia and other executive function challenges.
+- Teaching students with learning differences like ADHD, Dyslexia, ASD, and executive function challenges.

-- Teaching Special Education students with developmental disabilities e.g. Autism, Asperger’s, Down Syndrome, Coffin-Lowry Syndrome, XP (Xeroderma Pigmentosum), SPD, LD, etc.
+- Teaching Special Education students with developmental disabilities e.g. Autism, Down Syndrome, Coffin-Lowry Syndrome, Xeroderma Pigmentosum, SPD, LD, etc.

 - Teaching “typical” students.

-- Teaching Navajo students on the Navajo Indian Reservation for 3 years.
+- Teaching Navajo students on the Navajo Indian Reservation 3 years.

-I have a passion for meeting the highly unique needs of individual students and I place heavy emphasis on addressing social, emotional, lifestyle and executive function issues in order to help students experience success.
-My specialty tends to be working with twice-exceptional learners.
+I have a passion for meeting the highly unique needs of individual students, and place heavy emphasis on addressing social, emotional, lifestyle, and executive function issues in order to help students experience success.
+My specialty tends to be with twice-exceptional learners.
 My goals are to:

 - Determine exactly where to guide a student in order to help her/him thrive.